swampservers/gposer/README.md

 3. From that folder, navigate to garrysmod/lua, then create a folder called "bin" and place **gmcl_gposer_win64.dll** in that folder.

 4. Join the server and type "gposer" in console.
-It should start printing messages and your webcam will start controlling your player momentarily.
+It should start printing messages and your webcam will start controlling your player once it loads.
+Look in the bathroom mirror or use thirdperson (F4).
 Other players will see you!